uhmfleamarket/postr/index.md

 My goal for this project, apart from getting a good grade in this class, is mainly to finish another project that I can put on my resume.
 I'm best at backend development and have a few years of experience with Javascript.
 I hope to develop better team collaboration skills during this project.

 ## Jiayu Xu
+My personal goal for this project is to have fun and create something that is interesting and useful.
+I want to apply the skills I learned so far in 311 into creating something amazing.
+I want the finished product to be attractive and easy to use.

 ## Zero Wu